Why Rob Zombie is the king of rock monsters

 Rob Zombie is the great heavy metal horror icon of our time.
 He’s the ringleader of the haunted circus in our minds, the pun-weaving host of the 24-hour seven-days-a-week horror movie marathon playing in the headbanger subconscious.
 He gives the hot lice of the rock world all the blood, sex, explosions, and danceable beats they could ever ask for.
-And as of today, his 54th birthday, he’s showing no signs of stopping his campaign of total entertainment and horror domination.
+And even today, he’s showing no signs of stopping his campaign of total entertainment and horror domination.

 Even if you get rid of all the art, stage effects, gogo dancers, and horror film clips that come with Zombie’s image and live show, his tunes are primal, kinetic death marches that merge nu-metal’s percussive riffs, industrial’s pneumatic stomp, garage rock’s outlaw sneer and goth’s spooky decay into a beast that is louder than loud and bigger than big.
 Zombie’s music is perfectly inundated with monsters, witchcraft, exploitation cinema, and the jumbled, horny instincts of those that love these things, that it comes out the other side of superficial as purely earnest.
 He’s the Metallica of people who love the fuckin’ Wolfman, honest in its psychological immersion in fantasy.